 The American Culture Program at Randolph will take you behind-the-scenes while studying America’s diverse cultures.
 Learning in this program is more than sitting in a lecture hall; it is about firsthand experience.

 The American Culture Program combines classroom lecture and discussion with a series of guest speakers and trips in order to interpret America’s history, politics, literature, music, and art.
 You will examine the ways Americans see themselves, their values, their history, their contributions to the world, and their role in the world today.

 You’ll study the paradoxes, and the disagreements, and listen to a range of American voices—from guest speakers, to people you’ll meet on the road, to the woman or faculty member sitting next to you in our 15-passenger van.
 You will develop your personal voice as you explore the many definitions of American Culture in your program journal.

 Students in the Program come from all over the country and all over the world, and faculty come to the program from a broad range of disciplines.
 The student-teacher ratio in the Program is an unparalleled 3:1.
 One thing is for sure—there is not a single other program like the American Culture Program in America.
 You can truly have an extraordinary educational experience at Randolph College.

-You can participate in a semester-long program where you will have the opportunity to explore a variety of American themes.
+You participate in a session long program where you will have the opportunity to explore a variety of American themes.